PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level24.md

 ## Initial Thoughts

-In this level, the challenge again hints that we should look in `/etc/cron.d/` to find the cron jobs being executed.
+In this level, the challenge again hints that I should look in `/etc/cron.d/` to find the cron jobs being executed.
 Therefore, I will start by examining `/etc/cron.d/`.

 ---